What's the Best Way to Use Staggered Loading Patterns?

 Programming Staggered Loading Effectively

 Introduce asymmetrical patterns gradually.
 Your stabilizing muscles need time to adapt to the increased demands.
-Start with 10-15% less weight than you'd use for bilateral exercises.
+Start with 10-15% less weight than you'd use for the bilateral version of an exercise.

 Balance your asymmetrical work.
 If you perform single-arm carries, ensure equal work on both sides over your training week.
-Kenso's tracking features help you monitor this balance across sessions.
+Kenso's set-by-set logging makes it easy to check that left and right sides got matched volume across sessions.

 Use staggered loading as accessory work initially.
 These patterns complement rather than replace your main bilateral movements.
-As you become more proficient, you can increase their prominence in your program.
+As you become more proficient, you can give them a bigger role in your program.

 Safety Considerations

-Staggered loading increases the complexity of movement patterns.
+Staggered loading increases the complexity of a movement.
 Master the bilateral version of any exercise before adding asymmetrical elements.
 Poor movement quality under uneven loading can lead to compensation patterns and potential injury.

 Pay attention to your body's feedback.
 Some asymmetry is normal, but significant imbalances or pain during asymmetrical exercises warrant attention.
 Work within your current capabilities rather than forcing progression.